FabienDeborde/100-days-of-code/log.md

 **Thoughts**: I really wonder if it was a good idea to leave DigitalOcean to a managed hosting...It's taking them forever to fix issues.

 **Link(s) to work**

+### Day 24: January 31, Tuesday
+**Today's Progress**: Long day of debugging, testing on windows, linux, mac, tablet, mobile etc...
+Almost done with the technical stuff, next is the content.
+Also the DNS problem is finally fixed, and I could config the server the way I wanted.

+**Thoughts**: Using a lot different services for my freelancing, but today I got the feeling I could make some of these services inhouse.

+**Link(s) to work**